tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

-To translate this matrix, add (or subtract) another matrix.
-To perform a matrix addition, add each of the top values of each matrix; then the bottom values:
+To translate a matrix, add (or subtract) another matrix.
+To perform a matrix addition, add-up the values of each row:

 <math>
   <mfenced open = "[" close="]">